• Days

 • Once the identity of the beneficiary is verified, the individual can avail cashless treatment at the hospital

-• In case of hospitalisation, the representative at the RSBY help desk would check the prescribed package rate of the ailment or injury for which hospitalisation has occurred.
+• In case of hospitalization, the representative at the RSBY help desk would check the prescribed package rate of the ailment or injury for which hospitalisation has occurred.
 There is a pre-specified list containing various treatments and their package rate.

 • If the reason for hospitalisation is due to an ailment or injury in the pre-specified list, the prescribed claim package is selected.